Skin Cancer Travel Insurance

-When obtaining a quote for Travel Insurance to cover this condition, you will be asked a number of questions.
+When obtaining a quote for Travel Insurance to cover Skin Cancer, you will be asked several questions.

-- Was the Cancer completely surgically removed after diagnosis?
+- Was the Cancer completely surgically removed after the diagnosis?

 Types of Skin Cancer

-A Basal Cell Carcinoma presents itself as a raised lump on the head, neck or shoulders.
+Basal Cell Carcinoma is a raised head, neck or shoulder lump.
 It can become cracked and bleed and can look like a sore in appearance.
-This type of Skin Cancer is easiest to treat.
+This type of Skin Cancer is the easiest to treat.

-A Melanoma is a brown legion.
-Symptoms of having Melanoma are having a new mole appear or change in the appearance of an existing mole.
+Melanoma is a brown legion.
+Symptoms of Melanoma are having a new mole appear or a change in the appearance of an existing mole.

 Skin Cancer is caused by, among other things, exposure to sunlight, particularly the ultraviolet (UV) rays, and 80 per cent of cases are therefore preventable.

-The risk of developing Skin Cancer is increased following episodes of sunburn, although the there may be a delay of many years before the cancer appears.
+The risk of developing Skin Cancer is increased following episodes of sunburn, although there may be a delay of many years before Cancer appears.

-A small number of cases are caused by hereditary conditions, but they are also triggered by exposure to sun rays.
+Hereditary conditions cause a small number of cases, but they are also triggered by exposure to sun rays.
 Sun beds can also cause Skin Cancer.

 Treatment for Skin Cancer

 - Surgery is the standard treatment for Mole Cancer.
-The extent of the procedure is determined by the thickness of the tumour.
+The thickness of the tumour determines the extent of the procedure.

-- It is necessary to remove not only the tumour, but also some of the normal skin around it, and the fatty tissue beneath it.
+- Removing the tumour, some of the normal skin around it, and the fatty tissue beneath it is necessary.

-Medical treatment is used in cases where the Cancer has spread to other parts of the body, and surgery is not possible.
+Medical treatment is used when Cancer has spread to other body parts, and surgery is impossible.
 Chemotherapy and radiotherapy may also be used.